deltachat/deltachat-pages/en/spec.md

 The `Subject` header MUST NOT be used to detect compatible messengers, groups or whatever.

 Messenger SHOULD show the `Subject` if the message comes from a normal MUA together with the email-body.
-The email-body SHOULD be converted to plain text, full-quotes and similar regions SHOULD be cutted.
+The email-body SHOULD be converted to plain text, full-quotes and similar regions SHOULD be cut.

 Attachments SHOULD be shown where possible.
 If an attachment cannot be shown, a non-distracting warning SHOULD be printed.